The Banach-Tarski paradox in complete discretely valued fields: Introduction

 In the recent papers \cite{KO-RACSAM} and \cite{KO-BBMS}, we investigated the existence of paradoxical decompositions in normed spaces $(\KK^n, \lVert\blank \rVert)$ over non-Archimedean valued fields $(\KK,\lvert \blank \rvert)$.
 Among other results, we proved that, for any nontrivial non-Archimedean valuation on $\KK$ and $n\ge2$, the normed space $(\KK^n,\lVert\blank\rVert_{\infty})$, as well as all balls and spheres in $\KK^n$, admit a paradoxical decomposition with respect to the group of affine isometries of $\KK^n$ using four pieces \cite[Theorem 3.10]{KO-BBMS}.

+The situation for dimension $n=1$ is different.
 Since the affine group $\GA{(1,\KK)}$ is amenable, $\KK$ is not $\GA{(1,\KK)}$-paradoxical.
+Yet, there are some bounded subsets of $\KK$ that are paradoxical with respect to the group of affine isometries of $\KK$.
+We proved their existence in \cite[Theorem 5.10]{KO-RACSAM}, inspired by the paper \cite{TomkowiczBoundedSets}, which developed a theory of bounded paradoxical sets under actions of amenable but not supramenable groups.

-However, the isometry group $\Iso{\KK}$ of a non-Archimedean valued field is far larger than the group of affine isometries of $\KK$; see for instance \cite[Theorem 1.2]{Bishop} and \cite[Proposition 1]{Kubzdela}.
+It is known that the isometry group $\Iso{\KK}$ of a non-Archimedean valued field $\KK$ is far larger than the group of its affine isometries; see for instance \cite[Theorem 1.2]{Bishop} and \cite[Proposition 1]{Kubzdela}.
 Therefore, it is reasonable to ask whether some results on paradoxical decompositions and equidecomposability hold in $\KK$ with respect to this larger group $\Iso{\KK}$.

 In this paper, we consider a complete discretely valued field $(\KK,\lvert\blank\rvert)$.
 Any such field is isometric to the field $\FF((T))$ of formal Laurent series over some field $\FF$ (Corollary \ref{cor:important}), provided that $\FF((T))$ is equipped with the valuation \eqref{eq:abs_val_Laurent}, defined in 2.2.
 Hence, without loss of generality, we may assume that $\KK=\FF((T))$.
 We will construct isometries witnessing a paradoxical decomposition of $\KK$ (or a ball, or sphere in $\KK$) via conjugation of suitable affine isometries of $(\KK^2,\lVert \blank\rVert_{\infty})$ by a certain additive bijection between $\KK$ and $\KK^2$.